 (b) A slash (/) and two digits (with leading zeros as applicable) indicating the number of supplement to the series of amendments applied to the approval (00 for the series of amendments in its original form);

-(c) A slash (/) and two characters indicating the emission standard (e.g. [xxx]) as defined in Table A3/1, Annex 3.
+(c) A slash (/) and two characters indicating the emission standard (e.g. FL) as defined in Table A3/1, Annex 3.

 Section 3: A four-digit sequential number (with leading zeros as applicable).
 The sequence shall start from 0001.